 An alternative to experimental control is statistical control, which takes two main forms.
 One version, subdivision, is to subdivide the sample into groups with identical or nearly identical values of the extraneous variable(s), and then to examine the relationship between independent and dependent variable separately in each subgroup - possibly pooling the subgroup analyses in some way.
-For example, the correlation of education with income might be studied separately for men and women.
+The analysis of the Berkeley graduate admissions data in Chapter 3 is our prime example.
+As another example where the relationship of interest is between quantitative rather than categorical variables, the correlation of education with income might be studied separately for men and women.
 The drawback of this subdivision approach is that if extraneous variables have many values or combinations of values, you need a very large sample.